-CHOC Children's is one of twenty-five type 1 diabetes TrialNet International Clinical Centers at the forefront of type 1 diabetes research.
+CHOC Children's is one of eighteen type 1 diabetes TrialNet International Clinical Centers at the forefront of type 1 diabetes research.
 Led by Mark Daniels, MD, the TrialNet team at CHOC Children's is dedicated to preventing type 1 diabetes and stopping disease progression by preserving insulin production before and after diagnosis.

 If you have a relative with T1D, you may be eligible for risk screening that can detect the early stages of T1D years before symptoms appear.
 More